iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 > Terrible.
 I have been in the waiting room for over an hour even though i had an app.
 A nurse assistant ask me a couple questions and then the nurse never talked to me and then I was just transferred to another dr. And I'm here still waiting.
 Bs<br> :date: __2020-02-07 05:32:04__

 > I rather physically take my children to the doctors office<br> :date: __2020-01-18 18:50:57__

-> The app is a great idea, but they do charge you for talking to the doctor most of them dont even know alot and for that i can take the time and go to the clinic<br> :date: __2019-11-13 07:59:07__

-> Overpriced.
-Classist.
-Our doctor's office plugs them.
-I downloaded the app and immediately deleted it when I saw there's a $59 copay even with insurance!
-Ridiculous.<br> :date: __2019-11-09 00:23:06__